Somewhere on the other side of the ocean, my sister turns 17 today. This is to her.

 You don’t have to stick to a plan.

 Things change and that’s fine.
 Maybe things aren’t going the way you wanted, or how you expected.
 Learn to adapt, gain experience.
-You can’t control everything, but you can control how you deal with stuff.
+You can’t control everything, but you can control how you respond to things.

 Don’t depend on other people for validation.
 It only makes a difference when it comes from you.
 Trust that you know what’s best for you because at the end of the day, no one knows you better.
 Know that you can do things and go on adventures.
 Trust that you can take care of yourself, and trust that you know when to ask for help.